-8. Authority to issue shares in the capital of the Company pursuant to Section 161 of the Companies Act, Cap.
-50 and Rule 806 of the Listing Manual of the Singapore Exchange Securities Trading Limited
+7. Authority to issue shares in the capital of the Company pursuant to Section 161 of the Companies Act, Cap.
+50 and Rule 806 of the Listing Manual of the Singapore Exchange Securities Trading Limited at any time and upon such terms and conditions and for such purposes and to such persons as the Directors of the Company may in their absolute discretion deem fit; and

 That pursuant to Section 161 of the Companies Act, Cap.
-50 and Rule 806 of the Listing Manual of the Singapore Exchange Securities Trading Limited (the "SGX-ST"), the Directors of the Company be authorised and empowered to:-
+50 ("Companies Act") and Rule 806 of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST"), the Directors of the Company be authorised and empowered to:- provided that:-

-- (A) (i) issue shares in the Company ("shares") whether by way of rights, bonus or otherwise; and/or - (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued, including but not limited to the creation and issue of (as well as adjustments to) options, warrants, debentures or other instruments convertible into shares, at any time and upon such terms and conditions and for such purposes and to such persons as the Directors of the Company may in their absolute discretion deem fit; and provided that:-
+- (a) (i) issue shares in the Company ("shares") whether by way of rights, bonus or otherwise; and/or - (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued, including but not limited to the creation and issue of (as well as adjustments to) options, warrants, debentures or other instruments convertible into shares,